What to See (and Instagram) in Vancouver, B.C.

 1055 Canada Pl.

-Created by Douglas Coupland in 2009, this eye-catching piece of public art in Vancouver depicts a pixelated version of a killer whale seemingly jumping out of the ground.
+Created by Douglas Coupland in 2009, this eye-catching piece of public art in Vancouver depicts a pixelated version of an orca whale seemingly jumping out of the ground.
 It’s one of the many cool things to see near the Vancouver waterfront.
 Take a walk down Thurlow Street toward the Vancouver Convention Centre and you’ll spot the sculpture on the plaza between the convention center and the Olympic Cauldron.

 "Giants" Mural on Granville Island